 The form being mailed to you includes eligibility requirements, outlines the application process, and provides estimated ERP payment calculations.
 Producers will receive a separate application form for each program year in which an eligible loss occurred.
 Receipt of a pre-filled application is not confirmation that a producer is eligible to receive an ERP phase one payment.
 This application takes about 0.176 hours (that’s less than 15 minutes) for producers to complete, compared to the former Wildfire and Hurricane Indemnity Program – Plus application which took several hours for producers to complete and even longer for FSA staff.

-If you have NAP coverage, you will receive pre-filled ERP applications later this summer.
 Details on ERP Phase 2 will be forthcoming as well.